vishvajeetpatil24/github-explorer-nolib/readme.md

  - And you are done!
 ---

- - Run `yarn run-automate:macos` to open without hot reloadinng enabled.
+ - Run `yarn run-automate:macos` to open without hot reloading enabled.
 (Opens web app on chrome automatically)

 ---